alterasc/alterasc.github.io/docs/HomebrewArchetypes/MythicAbilities.md

 ## Impossible Domain

-You feel a closer connection to your deity you serve.
+You feel a closer connection to the deity you serve.
 Benefit: You gain one more domain, ignoring all domain prerequisites.
 This ability can only be taken by a cleric, inquisitor, or a hunter with the divine hunter archetype.

 `d79037f4a008d434383c936f16f1ef7c`